bhartiy/learnsellacious/pages/04.premiumlicenses/03.upgrade-to-premium/docs.md

 ![](pricing.png)

-When you installing it first time, enter the store setting in first step.
+When you installing it for first time, enter the store setting in first step.

 ![](install1.png)